| |

 Of course, you don't want a child dragging around a huge blankie.
 But they could bring a tiny stuffed animal, or a special bracelet or note from Mom and Dad.

-Ask families not to send in anything so large that it interferes with their child being able to participate in activities.
-After the days' activities have begun, encourage the student to put the item in their backpack so that they can participate in a really fun activity.
+Ask families not to send in anything so large that it interferes with their child's participation in activities.
+After the day's activities have begun, encourage the students to put the item in their backpacks so that they can participate in a really fun activity.

 Another idea is to consider asking parents to send in a picture of their family on the first day.
 Then post the pictures on an easily accessible bulletin board.

-Being able to walk over and see their loved ones' faces may help little ones make it through the day more easily.
+Being able to walk over and see their loved ones' faces may help little ones more easily get through the day.

 Play it cool.

 Once parents leave, you take center stage.
-As the only adult in the room (unless you have an aide present), your students will be looking to you to reassure them that everything is going to be okay.
+As the only adult in the room (unless you have an aide present), your students will look to you to reassure them that everything is going to be okay.

 Be a model of calm and confidence.
 Your warm and welcoming attitude will go a long way in easing their little nerves.

 Acknowledge their feelings.
-Calmly reassure them that they are in good hands and in no time their parents will be back to collect them.
+Calmly reassure them that they are in good hands and that their parents will be back soon.
 Let them sit a little closer to you or hold your hand.
 Give them a little extra attention until they feel better.

-Sometimes ignoring the crying and starting a fun activity is the best course.
-You'll have to try different things to see which approach works best.
+Sometimes, ignoring the crying and starting a fun activity is the best course of action.
+You'll have to try different approaches to see which works best.

 If you're a PreK or Kindergarten teacher you know that the first day of school can be a scary time for students.
 Some students are eager to get into their new classroom, while other students are crying on the first day of school.
 Here are eight practical tips and strategies you can use as you help students with separation anxiety.